SNS-Brancato-Lab/MSManalysis/README.md

 This Python program provides an easy-to-use, interactive environment for analyzing Markov State Models (MSMs) generated using the deeptime library.
 Users can supply a list of MSMs created at different lag times, along with the corresponding microstate trajectories used to build them.
 The program enables users to assess Markovianity and compute key kinetic properties: mean first passage times (MFPTs) and event rates.

+The program can be also used as a python module to generate MSMs from a series of short trajectories.
+Generated MSMs can be then analyzed with this program.

 ---

 ## Table of Contents